Ascendis Health chair Andrew Marshall joins EOH board

 In June 2019, it appointed Anushka Bogdanov, a senior director at Fitch Ratings; Andrew Mthembu, a former deputy group CEO of Vodacom; and Michael Bosman, chair of Spur Corporation.

-Mthembu was appointed chair of EOH in February after veteran corporate leader Xolani Mkhwanazi died at the age of 64 after a short illness.
+Mthembu was appointed chair of EOH in February after veteran corporate leader Xolani Mkhwanazi died after a short illness.

-Note: This article has been updated with information about the new EOH app.
+EOH also announced the launch of an app, Sikhona, that will allow employers to monitor and control the movement of people in a workplace, on Tuesday.
+Among a host of features, the app offers room- or crowd-density metrics, as well as notifying employees about whether they are allowed to return to the office based on their specific risk factors.

+Employers will also be able to track Covid-19 and its associated protocols, guidelines and legislation, and to manage business continuity, the company said.